SofaPirate/Plaquette/docs/regularizing.rst

 We will be using an analog sensor such as a photoresistor for this example.

 .. note::
   In order to build this circuit, you will need to create a simple `voltage divider circuit <https://learn.sparkfun.com/tutorials/voltage-dividers>`__.
   Connect the photoresistor between the ground (GND) and the analog input pin (``A0``).
 Then connect a fixed resistor with value matching your photoresistor between analog input pin and +5V (Vcc).
   For example, for a 1k :math:`\Omega` - 10k :math:`\Omega` photoresistor you could use a fixed
   resistor of about 5.5k :math:`\Omega`).

   .. image:: images/Plaquette-CircuitVoltageDivider.png
       :align: center

-Here is a simple Arduino code that allows one to change the value of an output LED using an input photocell:
+Here is a basic Arduino sketch that allows changing the value of an output LED using an input photocell:

 .. code-block:: c++